 Gilead is always looking for suppliers that offer innovative, quality products and services.
 We follow a documented strategic sourcing process that helps ensure selection of supplier offerings that best meet Gilead’s business requirements.
 If you are interested in doing business with Gilead and would like to be considered for inclusion in a future sourcing process, register as a prospective supplier via our supplier registration portal.

-Gilead does not condone the use of forced labor and human trafficking as well as discrimination based on race, color, gender, religion, disability, sexual orientation, gender identity or expression.
+Gilead does not condone the use of slavery or human trafficking as well as discrimination based on race, color, gender, religion, disability, sexual orientation, gender identity or expression.
 Gilead endeavors to select suppliers who share our ethical standards and demonstrate compliance with applicable local laws.

 To read Gilead’s statement on slavery and human trafficking, click here.